toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-Expedia-QuickConnect-Avail-&-Rates-API/03-guides.md

 # FAQ & Guides

+Due to the high volume of hotels updating their rates and availability information on Expedia through an XML interface, Expedia QuickConnect enforces the following:

+- Expedia does not support connection to the QuickConnect Service directly via IP Address, as this address is subject to change without notice.
+If the EQC partner generally prefers IP Addresses for communication performance reasons, it may consider implementing an address caching strategy to reduce DNS lookups for the URLs.

+####Retry
+-    Retry strategy if EQC partner cannot establish communication: If EQC partner receives an error from their application, saying it cannot connect to Expedia QuickConnect (including a connection refused), the EQC partner should perform retries.
+-    Retry strategy in case of specific errors returned in XML response: EQC partners should implement retry strategy to handle messages that fail because of communication/network errors  (error code equal to or greater than 4000):
+-  Expedia QuickConnect is in maintenance mode
+-  Expedia QuickConnect is experiencing temporary problems
+-  A network error occurred
+This retry strategy should be different than the retry where the communication cannot be established.

+####Concurrency
+Expedia QuickConnect only allows one connection at a time per hotel.
+EQC partners cannot send concurrent requests to update the same hotel.
+Requests should be queued in the hotel system.

 Supported | Not Supported
 --------- | -------------
 Updates by Property for Room Types and/or Rate Plans using Expedia IDs as identifiers (mapping of Expedia IDs to hotel codes to be done by EQC partner) | Updates by Property for Room Types and Rate Plans using hotel codes as identifiers (only Expedia identifiers can be used)